 SOR will cease publication after 30 June 2023, and it is expected to be replaced by the Singapore Overnight Rate Average ("SORA").
-The Group has \$\$700 million of variable-rate SGD borrowings which references to SOR, with interest rate fixing dates falling after 30 June 2023.
-The Group hedges the variability in cash flows using SOR-linked interest rate swaps.
-While most swaps have been restructured in view of IBOR reform, the Group's communication with its swap and debt counterparties is still ongoing, as specific changes required by IBOR reform for most of its debt and some of its swaps have not yet been agreed.
-The Group also has \$\$35,604,000 variable-rate SGD receivables which references to SOR, with interest rate fixing dates falling after 30 June 2023.
-The Group's communication with its receivables counterparties is ongoing, but specific changes required by IBOR reform have not yet been agreed.
+The Group has \$\$200 million of remaining variable-rate SGD borrowing and \$\$28,931,000 variable-rate SGD receivables which references to SOR, with interest rate fixing date falling after 30 June 2023.
+The Group's communication with its debt counterparty and receivables counterparties respectively are still ongoing, as specific changes required by IBOR reform have not yet been finalised.
 As IBOR uncertainty is still present, the Group continues to apply the Phase 1 temporary amendments for hedge accounting on cash flow hedges relating to SOR risk, and further information on the hedging relationship has been disclosed in Note 35.
 The expected transition from SOR to SORA had no effect on the amounts reported for the current and prior financial years.

 USD LIBOR will cease publication after 30 June 2023, and it is expected to be replaced by the Secured Overnight Financing Rate ("SOFR").
-The Group has US\$625 million (or S\$854 million equivalent) of variable-rate USD borrowings which references to USD LIBOR, with interest rate fixing dates falling after 30 June 2023.
-The Group hedges the variability in cash flows using USD LIBOR-linked interest rate swaps.
-While some swaps have been restructured in view of IBOR reform, the Group's communication with its swap and debt counterparties is still ongoing, as specific changes required by IBOR reform for most of its debt and swaps have not yet been agreed.
-The Group also has S\$377,660,000 variable-rate USD receivables which references to USD LIBOR, with interest rate fixing dates falling after 30 June 2023.
-The Group's communication with its receivables counterparties is ongoing, but specific changes required by IBOR reform have not yet been agreed.
+The Group has US\$425 million (or S\$581 million equivalent) of remaining variable-rate USD borrowings, S\$410,119,000 variable-rate USD receivables and S\$1,775,000 variable-rate USD payables which references to USD LIBOR, with interest rate fixing dates falling after 30 June 2023.
+The Group hedges the variability in cash flows of its borrowings using USD LIBOR-linked interest rate swaps.
+While most swaps have been restructured in view of IBOR reform, the Group's communication with its swap, debt, receivables and payables counterparties respectively are still ongoing, as specific changes required by IBOR reform have not yet been finalised.
 As IBOR uncertainty is still present, the Group continues to apply the Phase 1 temporary amendments for hedge accounting on cash flow hedges relating to USD LIBOR risk, and further information on the hedging relationship has been disclosed in Note 35.
 The expected transition from USD LIBOR to SOFR had no effect on the amounts reported for the current and prior financial years.

 Affected financial instruments are SOR or USD LIBOR-linked instruments, with interest rate fixing dates falling after 30 June 2023.
-The following table contains details of all the affected financial instruments that the Group and Company holds at 31 December 2021 which are referenced to SOR and have not yet transitioned to new benchmark rates:
+The following table contains details of all the affected financial instruments that the Group and Company holds at 31 December 2022 which are referenced to SOR and have not started transitioning to new benchmark rates:

 SOR

-Gro oup Comp Company
+Gro up Company

-Carrying Amount \$'000 Of which: Not yet transitioned to an alternative benchmark rate \$'000 Carrying Amount \$'000 Of which: Not yet transitioned to an alternative benchmark rate \$'000
+Carrying Amount \$'000 Of which: Not started transitioning to an alternative benchmark rate \$'000 Carrying Amount \$'000 Of which: Not started transitioning to an alternative benchmark rate \$'000

-31 December 2021
+31 December 2022

-Assets

-- Derivative financial instruments 6,457 - 6,457 -

-- Amounts due from an associated company 22,500 22,500 - -

-- Loan to a joint venture 13,104 13,104 - -
+Assets - Amounts due from an associated company - Loan to a joint venture 20,000 8,931 20,000 8,931 - - - -

-Liabilities

-- Borrowings 699,510 499,510 200,000 -
+Liabilities - Borrowings 199,825 199,825 - -

-- Derivative financial instruments 45,878 36,418 9,460 -

-The following table contains details of all the affected financial instruments that the Group and Company holds at 31 December 2021 which are referenced to USD LIBOR and have not yet transitioned to new benchmark rates:
+The following table contains details of all the affected financial instruments that the Group and Company holds at 31 December 2022 which are referenced to USD LIBOR and have not started transitioning to new benchmark rates:

-USD LIBOR

-Gro Group Company

-Carrying Amount \$'000 Of which: Not yet transitioned to an alternative benchmark rate \$'000 Carrying Amount \$'000 Of which: Not yet transitioned to an alternative benchmark rate \$'000
+USD LIBOR Gro up Com pany Carrying Amount \$'000 Of which: Not started transitioning to an alternative benchmark rate \$'000 Carrying Amount \$'000 Of which: Not started transitioning to an alternative benchmark rate \$'000 31 December 2022 Assets - Derivative Financial Instruments - Trade Receivables 17,026 410,119 17,026 410,119 17,026 - 17,026 - Liabilities - Borrowings - Creditors 581,230 1,775 170,950 1,775 581,230 - 170,950 -

-31 December 2021

-Assets

-- Derivative financial instruments 16,566 16,566 16,566 16,566

-- Trade Receivables 377,660 377,660 - -

-Liabilities

-- Borrowings 854,063 854,063 854,063 854,063

-- Derivative financial instruments 8,036 55 8,036 55

-The above table excludes receivables from KrisEnergy of S\$109,513,000 which are referenced to USD LIBOR as the carrying amount of these receivables are primarily measured based on the expected recoveries for the Group.
-Refer to Note 11(b) for more details on the Group's investments in KrisEnergy and related exposures.
+The above table excludes receivables from KrisEnergy of S\$109,601,000 which are referenced to USD LIBOR as the carrying amount of these receivables are primarily measured based on the expected recoveries for the Group.